woodfor/garage-opener/README.md

 3. **Computer/Raspberry Pi**
    - **Python 3.13.2 is required**
-   - Should have sufficient processing power for YOLO models and license plate recognition
    - GPU recommended but not required (CPU inference is supported)

-### Model Files Required

-- `yolov8n.pt` - YOLOv8 nano model for vehicle detection (automatically downloaded on first use)
-- `license_plate_detector.pt` - Custom YOLO model for license plate detection (must be provided)

 ## Setup